raghav0818/SUTD-CALENDAR-BOT/README.md

 🐞 Troubleshooting

-Issue

-Solution

-Mac Safari Error
+*Mac Safari Error

-Open Safari > Settings > Advanced > Check "Show Develop menu" > Click Develop > Check Allow Remote Automation.
+    *Open Safari > Settings > Advanced > Check "Show Develop menu" > Click Develop > Check Allow Remote Automation.

-"Browser closed unexpectedly"
+*"Browser closed unexpectedly"

-Do not close the browser manually.
+    *Do not close the browser manually.
 Wait for the bot to close it.

-"Cannot write to file"
+*"Cannot write to file"

-Ensure SUTD_Calendar.ics is not open in another program.
+    *Ensure SUTD_Calendar.ics is not open in another program.

-Crashes
+*Crashes

-Check sutd_bot.log in the folder for error details.
+    *Check sutd_bot.log in the folder for error details.

 📄 License